MrJoshFisher/HotProducts/readme.txt

 = Where can I report bugs or contribute to the project? =

-Bugs should be reported in the [Google Listings and Ads GitHub repository](https://github.com/woocommerce/google-listings-and-ads/).
+Bugs should be reported in the [HotProducts GitHub repository](https://github.com/MrJoshFisher/HotProducts).

 = This is awesome!
 Can I contribute? =

 Yes you can!
-Join in on our [GitHub repository](https://github.com/woocommerce/google-listings-and-ads/) :)
+Join in on our [GitHub repository](https://github.com/MrJoshFisher/HotProducts) :)

 Release and roadmap notes available on the [WooCommerce Developers Blog](https://woocommerce.wordpress.com/)